 Covenant-First Presbyterian Church • 717 Elm Street • Cincinnati, OH 45202 covfirstchurch.org • office@covfirstchurch.org • 513-621-4144 Covenant-First Presbyterian Church Our mission is to praise the Father, proclaim the Son and submit to the perfecting power of the Holy Spirit.
-June 29, 2025 • 10:30 AM Worship So David triumphed over the Philistine with a sling and a stone; without a sword in his hand he struck down the Philistine and killed him. — 1 Samuel 17:50
+September 14, 2025 • 10:30 AM Worship

 Welcome to Covenant-First Presbyterian Church Whether you attend Covenant-First Presbyterian Church on a regular basis or are here for the first time, we are glad you are here.
 Covenant-First Presbyterian Church was founded in 1790, and has been a part of downtown Cincinnati ever since.
 Our almost 2,000 pound tower bell is from the Paul Revere Foundry in Boston, and first rang from the steeple of one of our earliest buildings.
 This building was completed in 1875, and the Austin Pipe Organ dates to 1915, with its approximately 3,500 pipes.
 We have traditional worship with Bible-based preaching each week.
 Our music program is enhanced by our Music Scholar program and we are excited to have them lead in worship most Sundays.
 If you need help with directions to restrooms, the fellowship hall, or to the lower level nursery, the person who greeted you this morning will be glad to help you.
 Children and worship We delight in children, and your children are always welcome to stay with you in worship.
 However, if you would prefer nursery care for your infants and toddlers, we do have a professionally staffed nursery in the lower level.
 We invite children ages 2 years to 5 years to participate in Junior Church.
 If your child wants to participate in Junior Church, you may escort them to the lower level during the singing of the Doxology.
 You may then pick your child up following the service from the downstairs classrooms.
 Parking Validated parking is available in the adjacent garage for all worship services.
-Please pick up a validation stick-er and apply the sticker to your parking ticket to use for validation.
-Then simply scan your ticket with the sticker at the parking gate on your way out of the garage.
-If you are unsure how to obtain your parking stick-er, any greeter or our security personnel will be happy to assist you.
+Please pick up a validation card when you enter the building and present to the parking attendant when exiting the garage.
+You must exit on Elm street to see the attendant.
+If you have already registered your car with Metropolis parking, you can simply scan the QR code on the back of the validation card and exit at Elm Street or Eighth Street.
+The gate will open automatically when you leave.
 Fellowship Time After worship, we invite you to gather with us in Metzger Hall for a reception featuring coffee, treats, and encouraging conversation.
 Many of us travel from a distance to join together in worship on Sunday morn-ings, and we find this weekly fellowship time to be a valuable and enriching time for us to catch up and meet new people.
 Please join us!
 About us If you are interested in learning more about Covenant-First Presbyterian Church, see your morning greeter, help yourself to any of the literature located on the back tables, contact the church office at 513-621-4144, or visit our website at covfirstchurch.org.

 7